Last Updated on

 Cognitive and Language Development

-You will notice following cognitive and language developmental skills in your 18-month-old baby:
+You will notice the following cognitive and language developmental skills in your 18-month-old baby:

 - Your baby understands and responds to one-word verbal commands.